 In previous steps of this Quick Start guide, we used score to write simple scenario use cases following a timeline-based approach pretty similar to the one found in usual DAW software.
-While such an approach allows to write very precise temporal developments of a scenario, it may also hit some limits in live performance situation or installation where a much more flexible approach is required. score offers a number of features to bridge the gap between different approaches and thus combine timeline-based workflow and cue-based workflow.
+While such an approach allows us to write very precise temporal developments of a scenario, it may also hit some limits in live performance situation or installation where a much more flexible approach is required. score offers a number of features to bridge the gap between different approaches and thus combine timeline-based workflow and cue-based workflow.
 One of them is the use of

-Introducing trigger points in your scenario allows to keep organizing things in time while allowing interactive triggering of elements: when executing the scenario, parts of the scenario starting with a
+Introducing trigger points in your scenario allows us to keep organizing things in time while allowing interactive triggering of elements: when executing the scenario, parts of the scenario starting with a

 trigger point will be put “on hold” until they get triggered.
 When triggered, following automations and states will get executed at the speed and duration specified in the scenario.